 There are several reasons why the navicular bone is susceptible to bone stress.

-First, the bone is positioned in the mid-foot.
-This means high forces are applied to the bone during a foot strike.
-Second, the blood supply to the central portion of the bone is poor, which means that healing is lacking.
-Finally, as the pain is mild in the early stages, most people push on with activity leading to a greater chance of bone stress progression into a fracture.
+First, the bone is positioned in the mid-foot, which means high forces are applied to it during a foot strike.
+Second, the blood supply to the central portion of the bone is poor, which means that healing is compromised if not treated correctly.
+Finally, as the pain is mild in the early stages, most athletes push on with activity, leading to a greater chance of bone stress progression.

-Risk fractures for a navicular stress fracture include abnormal foot biomechanics such as high arches or flat feet, a sudden increase in training volume or intensity and relative energy deficiency syndrome (RED-S).
+Risk factors for a navicular stress fracture include abnormal foot biomechanics such as high arches or flat feet, a sudden increase in training volume or intensity, relative energy deficiency syndrome (RED-S) and Vitamin D deficiency.
+A recent study found that more than 50% of patients with a stress fracture had Vitamin D deficiency.

 Symptoms